hmcts/ccd-docker/bulk-user-setup/README.md

 The script will prompt for the following information:

-* path to the CSV input file
+* path to the CSV input file (Directory path)
 * ccd _idam-admin_ username
 * ccd _idam-admin_ password
-* idam oauth2 secret for _ccd-bulk-user-register_ client
+* idam oauth2 secret for _ccd-bulk-user-management_ client
 * environment

 ----